-Today, March 7th is our 24th wedding anniversary.
+Today, March 7th, is our 24th wedding anniversary.
 This will be the first year we won’t be making a fuss or dining out to commemorate this special day.

 |Kudus by the veranda steps.

 None of this bothers me or makes me feel sad.
 None of those special dates would have any meaning if my dreadful heart condition hadn’t be discovered by the best doctor on the planet, Dr. Theo Stronkhorst, in Komtipoort, who essentially saved my life.

-In hospital, the cardiac thoracic surgeon and the cardiologist explained that when I would have had a heart attack which was inevitable at any time, there would be no resuscitating me.
+In hospital, the cardiac, thoracic surgeon, and the cardiologist explained that when I would have had a heart attack which was inevitable at any time, there would be no resuscitating me.
 With only one working artery, death would have been imminent.

-|Kudus enjoying pellets.|
+|Kudus were enjoying pellets.

-Instead, I’ve been given another shot at Life and today, on our 24th wedding anniversary I celebrate this second chance with the man of my dreams, my partner, my lover, my best friend and now my diligent hard-working and devoted caregiver.
+Instead, I’ve been given another shot at life, and today, on our 24th wedding anniversary, I celebrate this second chance with the man of my dreams, my partner, my lover, my best friend, and now my diligent, hard-working, and devoted caregiver.
 I don’t need a fancy meal or the ambiance of an upscale restaurant to make me feel loved.

 All I need is to be with Tom today, reveling in the gift we’ve been given…more time to be together…more time to travel the world…more time to embrace the wonders of the world around us.
-For this, we celebrate with an indescribable joy.
+For this, we celebrate with indescribable joy.

-|A Big Daddy checking out the snacks being offered.
+|A Big Daddy was checking out the snacks being offered.

 At this point, the thought of a glass of wine or other cocktails makes me feel queasy.
-I’m sure, once I’m off some of these medications I’ll be able to enjoy one or two glasses of red wine, now and then.
+I’m sure; once I’m off some of these medications, I’ll be able to enjoy one or two glasses of red wine, now and then.
 For now, hot or cold tea and diet orange soda are all I can manage to get down.

 |Three Big Daddies stopped by together.

-I easily recall how frightened I was at that time but I was also comforted by their encouragement, friendship, and love.
+I easily recall how frightened I was at that time, but I was also comforted by their encouragement, friendship, and love.
 It was a fun night.
-We’re planning to replicate that good time, after the fact, next Friday on March 15th when I plan to attend another dinner at Jabula.
+We’re planning to replicate that good time, after the fact, next Friday on March 15th, when I plan to attend another dinner at Jabula.
 This will be my first time out to dinner since the surgery.
 I’m so grateful.
 (Bear with me, I can’t stop saying this).

 |This morning’s mongoose frenzy.

-I won’t extol the virtues of my fine husband Tom and bore our readers “ad nauseum” with why I feel so lucky to have been married to him for the past 24 years and together for almost 28 years.
+I won’t extol the virtues of my fine husband Tom and bore our readers “ad nauseam” with why I feel so lucky to have been married to him for the past 24 years and together for almost 28 years.
 Those who’ve been reading our posts over the past seven years (our first post was March 15, 2012) already get it from snippets I’ve included here and there.

-|Once they devour the eggs Tom mixed up they wait in hopes of more.
+|Once they devoured the eggs, Tom mixed up.
+They wait in hopes of more.